nbird11/tag/README.md

-# Tag
+## Tag
-<p>This is a game in which one player is 'it' and they have to tag another player!
+This is a game in which one player is 'it' and they have to tag another player!
-There will be a maze to traverse, powerups, and much more!</p>
+There will be a maze to traverse, powerups, and much more!
 ---

-## Project Structure
+### Project Structure
 The code source files and directories are organized as follows:
 ```
 +-- Game            (classes source code)